HOUSTON ELECTROCUTION ACCIDENT ATTORNEY

 Sometimes, consumer products are subject to malfunction.
 Severe malfunctions may result in the electrocution of the user.
 Power tools, kitchen appliances, bathroom products, and more pose a risk of electric shock.
 If a manufacturer designs a faulty product or fails to label their product with a proper warning label, the manufacturer is liable for any electrocution injuries that individual may suffer.

 In the United States, hundreds of electrocution accident-related deaths happen every year.
 Almost every day, at least one person dies due to a workplace electrical accident.
 Even more people suffer injuries from electrocution accidents.
-Around 4,000 of those people sustain disabling injuries.
+Around 4,000 of those people sustain disabling electrical shock injuries.
 In the event of a family member or loved one’s death due to an electrocution accident that resulted from negligence, you have the right to pursue a wrongful death lawsuit.
-At Reich & Binstock, we understand how hard this process is emotionally, so we’re here to walk you through it step by step.
+At Reich & Binstock we understand how hard this process is emotionally, so we’re here to walk you through it step by step.
+You’ll need an experienced Houston personal injury lawyer fighting on your behalf to ensure you receive fair compensation.

 - Present and future medical bills